cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 **To read the content of a `<math-field>` element** use its `value` property, just like with a `<textarea>`.

-The `expression` property of a mathfield contains a MathJSON representation of its content.
+The `expression.json` property of a mathfield contains a MathJSON representation of its content.
 The [MathJSON](/math-json) format is a lightweight mathematical notation interchange format.{.notice--info}